 I think it is important to point out that each coaching situation is somewhat unique and there may not be one definitive set of “best” or ideal traits.

-Much of my experience has focused on early stages of Agile Adoption of when organizations are first undertaking an Agile Transformation using Scrum.
+Much of my experience has focused on early stages of agile adoption, when organizations are first moving from waterfall or predictive approaches to using the Scrum Framework.

-The specific skills needed to adopt Scrum will be different than those required for Kanban or Extreme Programming.
+The specific skills needed to adopt the Scrum Framework will be different than those required for Kanban or Extreme Programming.

 Traits that an Agile Coach Needs to Support an Agile Transformation

 Below is my list of traits that I think Agile Coaches should have to support an Agile Transformation using the Scrum Framework.
-This list is presented in no particular order.
-This is my list of 10, in no particular order:
+This is my list of the to 10 traits, in no particular order:

 Hands-On Scrum and Agile Experience